 This morning will be your final breakfast with your Tico family.
 It is time to thank them for an enriching cultural experience and for their hospitality.

-Upon arrival to the quaint, tropical beach town of Cahuita, you will be check in to your rooms in your hotel, enjoy lunch on site and will get ready for an afternoon tour of Cahuita National Park.
+Upon arrival to the quaint, tropical beach town of Cahuita, you will check in to your rooms in your hotel, enjoy lunch on site, and will get ready for an afternoon tour of Cahuita National Park.
 Cahuita National Park has an incredible trail system that parallels the coast.
-You will hear the ocean waves crashing along the shoreline as you are guided through the National Park spotting wildlife like monkeys, sloths, crabs, reptiles and more!
+You will hear the ocean waves crashing along the shoreline as you are guided through the National Park spotting wildlife like monkeys, sloths, crabs, reptiles, and more!

 After your walking tour, you’ll stop off along the beach to swim, relax and play in the sand.
 Your group will return to the hotel to rinse off and walk into town for a delicious dinner.
 Then, you’ll return to your boutique hotel and have a group reflection meeting before going to bed.

-Day 10 – Visit to Animal Rescue Center & Afternoon at the Beach
+Day 10 – Visit Animal Rescue Center & Afternoon at the Beach

 You’ll enjoy a delicious tropical breakfast at the hotel before you head out on an enriching tour of a local animal rescue center called the Jaguar Rescue Center which is located in a popular town south of Cahuita called Puerto Viejo.